CXH-Research/Shadow-Generation/Composition/README.md

 Use alpha parameter to combine shadow and image directly.
 The shadow produced in this manner is of poor quality.
 But it is very efficient and can produce large-scale shadow data easily.

-Require opencv, numpy, pandas and tqdm module.
+Require pytorch, opencv, numpy, pandas and tqdm module.

 ## Your folder structure should look like this: